Information for Faculty

 Disability Services will be administering the exam, please complete the form and return

 it.
-Students are required to schedule all exams to be administered by Disability
+Students are required to schedule all exams to be administered by the Accessibility

-Services a minimum of three business days before a quiz, and a minimum of five business
+and Disability Services a minimum of three business days before a quiz, and a minimum

 - As per ADA requirements, the following campus policy should appear in your syllabus: